 Tag Archives: urban studies

-RESEARCH: MATERIALITY, EMBODIED LABOR & SOCIAL DIFFERENCE
+MATERIALITY, INFRASTRUCTURAL LABOR & SOCIAL DIFFERENCE

-Below is a selected list of readings that informed my thinking about the connections between infrastructure materiality, embodied labor, and social difference.
+Below is a selected list of readings that informed my thinking about the connections between infrastructure materiality, infrastructural labor, and social difference.
 These readings form a key part of my journal article – “Class, Caste, Gender, and the Materiality of Cement Houses in India” – published in Antipode (2023, 55 (2)).
 Truelove, Y. (2011).
 (Re-)Conceptualizing […]

-RESEARCH: URBAN GEOGRAPHY
+URBAN GEOGRAPHY

 Below are sections of my reading list that I compiled for my preliminary/qualifying exams in Human Geography at University of Wisconsin-Madison.
 I am indebted to many professors and colleagues in graduate seminars and conferences who directed me to these excellent sources.
 This is not meant to be an exhaustive or definitive list.
 I have selected […]

-AWARDS: IJURR FOUNDATION STUDENTSHIP
+IJURR FOUNDATION STUDENTSHIP

 I’m happy to announce that I am one of 9 recipients of the 2020 IJURR Foundation Studentship for my proposed doctoral dissertation research, titled “(De)Constructing Concrete: Capital, Nature, and Infrastructure in Urbanizing India.”
 More details can be found at here and here.
 (De)Constructing Concrete: Capital, Nature, and Infrastructure in Urbanizing IndiaIn August 2018, the coastal south […]

-Public: Urban Blueprint-Go Local
+Urban Blueprint-Go Local

 This essay was published in Myliveablecity, October 2015 edition (www.myliveablecity.com).
 Can be viewed here.
 In poor countries of the ‘developing’ world, the issue of affordable housing has been a bone of contention between the different stake-holders involved.
 Resources are scarce, economic and social conditions dire, and populations burgeoning.
 All these forces create a potent mix […]